 There are many elements that make buses more dangerous than other motor vehicles operating on California roads.
 A bus’s size makes it dangerous as it can cause extreme damage and injuries when it collides with smaller vehicles, pedestrians, and bicycles.
 Bus size also makes their operation more dangerous because it takes longer for them to stop and they need significantly more clearance than smaller vehicles when they turn or pass other vehicles.

 If you have been involved in a bus accident, especially with a public bus, be sure that you pay attention to the applicable statute of limitations.
 Public transportation buses may have a shorter statute of limitations and notice of claim requirements.
-If you have been involved in a bus accident in California, contact The Law Offices of Eugene G. Bruno so we can review your case and make sure that you comply with the applicable statute of limitations in filing your claim.
+If you have been involved in a bus accident in California, contact The Eugene Bruno & Associates so we can review your case and make sure that you comply with the applicable statute of limitations in filing your claim.

 Buses operating on our California roads are subject to both federal and state regulations.
 After a bus accident it is important to conduct an investigation to see if your bus driver and the bus company were in compliance with bus regulations and requirements.
 When our bus accident experts conduct a bus driver investigation, they start by asking the following questions: